kesiev/rewtro/manual/getters.md

 }
 ```

-Nothing changes on the screen but let's have a look to the _debugger status_:
+Nothing changes on the screen but let's have a look at the _debugger status_:

 <div align="center" style="margin:60px 0">
     <p><img src="images/getters-direct-debugger.png"></p>